brynnb/new-yokosuka-server/README.md

 Japan.
 This repository contains the server that lets New Yokosuka players share that world and saves their progress.

+The game can be played live at [New Yokosuka](https://www.newyokosuka.com/).

 The server provides account and character persistence, authenticated WebSockets, world-state broadcasts, scheduled NPC simulation, chat, economy, vending, arcade scores, and the server-authoritative Yarn event runtime.